lorenzotecchia/EDITAssignments/README.md

 # EDITAssignments
-All the EDIT assignments done by me during my stai at FU Berlin
+All the EDIT assignments done by me during my stay at FU Berlin